Taking Better Pet Dental X-rays Starts with Understanding the Bisecting Angle

 Patient factors influencing dental imaging

 Dental radiography is also influenced by the patient in front of you.
 Skull shape is one of the biggest factors, as the relationship between the teeth, palate and mandible changes significantly between brachycephalic, mesocephalic and dolichocephalic breeds.
-These variations determine how much room there is to place the plate and how easily the view can be aligned.
+These variations determine how much room there is to place the plate and how easily a representative image can be achieved.

-Soft-tissue structures, such as the position of the tongue, the width of the cheeks, and the height of the palate, can all restrict access or alter the available angle.
+Due to the variability of the shape and size of oral structures in different breeds and different species, the use of “standard” positions is not appropriate.
 In smaller patients, the mouth may not open wide enough to position the plate exactly where you would like it to sit, which means the angle must be adjusted within the limits of the available space.

 Building confidence in pet dental radiography

-At Advanced Animal Dentistry, pet teeth and holistic oral health are our entire focus.
-Dental imaging is essential in the diagnosis and treatment of patients.
+At Advanced Animal Dentistry, our patients’ oral health is our entire focus.
+Dental imaging is essential in the diagnosis and treatment of dental disease in our patients.

-We understand how complex these views can be, but a solid understanding of the underlying principles makes the work more predictable and far less time-consuming in daily practice.
+We understand how complex dental radiography can be, but a solid understanding of the underlying principles makes the work more predictable and far less time-consuming in daily practice.

 We are currently developing detailed resources that will walk through each technique in depth, and we have a companion article on common imaging pitfalls here.
 For tailored guidance or help interpreting your own radiographs, please contact our team.
 To refer a patient, complete the referral form here.